Application Deadlines and Requirements

 Photo of MBDS students walking on Penn campus

-We're excited that you're considering Penn's Master of Behavioral and Decision Sciences to further pursue your professional goals.
-We're here to answer any questions you have about the program and the admissions process.
+We are excited that you're considering Penn's Master of Behavioral and Decision Sciences to further pursue your professional goals.
+We are here to answer any questions you have about the program and the admissions process.

 See yourself in the Master of Behavioral and Decision Sciences

-Penn’s Master of Behavioral and Decision Sciences is designed for recent college graduates and experienced professionals looking to launch or bolster their careers in the private and nonprofit sectors.
-Our program is also an entry point for students who want to pursue a PhD or enter business, medical, or law school.
-If you are already in the workforce and want to enhance your credentials or make a career change, we welcome you to bring your expertise into the classroom and grow with your peers.
+Penn’s Master of Behavioral and Decision Sciences is designed for both recent college graduates and seasoned professionals aiming to advance their careers in the private and nonprofit sectors.
+Our program also serves as a springboard for those aspiring to pursue a PhD or enter business school.
+Whether you are looking to enhance your qualifications or pivot your career, we invite you to leverage your experience in our collaborative classroom environment.

 What we're looking for

-Our Admissions Committee takes a holistic approach to evaluating applications.
-Along with a solid academic record, our program is looking for individuals who strive to make an impact in their chosen field through behavioral and decision sciences.
-We are also seeking self-starters who will use their time at Penn to pursue research opportunities and academic rigor beyond the classroom.
+Our admissions committee takes a holistic approach to evaluating applications.
+In addition to a solid academic record, we are looking for individuals eager to make a meaningful impact in their fields through behavioral and decision sciences.

 Admissions requirements for the program reflect the high standards of the School of Arts and Sciences.
 Admissions criteria include: